-For October, November and December 2014 (the fourth quarter) you can earn 5% cash back at Amazon.com, Zappos.com and select department stores.
+For January, February and March 2015 (the first quarter) you can earn 5% cash back at grocery stores (not including WalMart and Target), movie theaters and Starbucks stores.

-If you have a Chase Freedom card, don’t forget to activate your 5% cash back for the fourth quarter of 2014.
+If you have a Chase Freedom card, don’t forget to activate your 5% cash back for the first quarter of 2014.
 You can activate your 5% cash back here.
 As always, you’ll earn 1% cash back on all other purchases you make your Chase Freedom card.

 5% Cash Back Gets Even Better